Deficits and Debt

 - Cuts government spending to protect hardworking taxpayers;

-- Tackles the drivers of our debt, so our troops don’t pay the price for Washington’s failure to take action;
+- Tackles the drivers of our debt, so our children don’t pay the price for Washington’s failure to take action;

 - Restores economic freedom and ensures a level playing field for all by putting an end to special-interest favoritism and corporate welfare;